Child Development and Epidemiological Research

 - Adopt Well-Being Rhode Island

 Dr. Connell and the project team are conducting an evaluation of a Rhode Island-based initiative to create a trauma-informed and adoption-competent system for pre and post adoptive families which will improve permanency and well-being through stable and secure adoption.
 The project is supported by a five-year federal award from the Administration for Children and Families to Rhode Island’s Department of Children and Families (DCYF).
 The evaluation examines implementation and outcomes associated with project activities related to workforce development, use of screening and assessment practices, and implementation of evidence-based and trauma-informed treatment services in community-based settings across the state for children who are awaiting adoption or already in adoptive placements.

 Aliza Lipman, B.A.

-Associate Professor of Psychiatry; Assistant Chair for Diversity, Department of Psychiatry; Director, Program Evaluation and Child Trauma Research at The Consultation Center
+Professor of Psychiatry; Deputy Chair for Diversity, Equity and Inclusion, Psychiatry; Director, Program Evaluation and Child Trauma Research at The Consultation Center

 Associate Professor of Psychiatry; Director, Research, Policy and Program on Male Development, The Consultation Center